Get in Touch

 IoT: is it worth taking the risks?

-IoT, The Internet of Things, is a new technological frontier as businesses seek ways to be more competitive in their markets.
+IoT, Internet of Things, is a new technological frontier as businesses seek ways to be more competitive in their markets.
 It offers a new level of convenience and automation, but the same connectivity comes with security risks.

-Due to this, we must take security in IoT more seriously, since a few years ago developers and manufacturing companies are taking security with greater concern, in fact, in 2019, 38% of developers were more concerned about security than other issues, this brings several benefits because it makes us as users feel safer.
+Due to this, we must take security in IoT more seriously.
+Since a few years ago developers and manufacturing companies are taking security with greater concern.
+In fact, in 2019, 38% of developers were more concerned about security than other issues.
+This brings several benefits because it makes us as users feel safer.

 However, there is still a lot of work to be done, because the more connected devices, the less clear information and the more IoT penetration without adequate controls, the more insecurity it represents for the population.